 I am constantly bombarded with articles giving out job search advice.
-Perhaps Facebook has realized that I write for the Looksharp blog.
-Perhaps it has taken note of the fact that I constantly click on articles that promise to tell me the “Five Ways You’re Ruining Your Resume” or “The Biggest Mistake You Can Make in an Interview”.
-Or maybe there is just more advice out there than ever before.
+Perhaps, Facebook has realized that I write for blogs.
+Perhaps, it has taken note of the fact that I constantly click on articles that promise to tell me the “Five Ways You’re Ruining Your Resume” or “The Biggest Mistake You Can Make in an Interview,” or maybe there is just more advice out there than ever before.

-Whatever the case is, I love reading advice and tips for job-seeking millenials.
-I want to know what I’m doing wrong, what I’m doing right, and how I can become better.
-But with a whole slew of information out there telling you what you should and should not be doing, it can get pretty overwhelming when trying to decide what advice you should listen to.
+Whatever the case is, I love reading advice and tips for job-seeking millennials.
+I want to know what I’m doing wrong, what I’m doing right and how I can become better, but with a whole slew of information out there telling you what you should and should not be doing, it can get pretty overwhelming when trying to decide what advice you should listen to.

-It’s impossible to remember every single tip you read, so in age of information overload it becomes important to carefully pick and choose what to hold on to.
+It’s impossible to remember every single tip you read, so in an age of information overload, it becomes important to carefully pick and choose what to hold on to.
 Here are five things to consider when deciding what advice to take and what advice to ignore:

 Tips for behavior while interviewing may work pretty well across the board, but writing your cover letter and resume and the actual discussion during an interview can vary greatly in each industry.
 When you read an article that gives out really general advice to recent grads or people looking for work, you should consider whether or not it applies to your industry.
 Having a general understanding of the industry you’re searching in will help you weed out bad or irrelevant advice.